Campus Health and Safety

 - The Coronavirus Coordination Officer or local health authority will notify Pace Community members and visitors about confirmed positives as necessary and appropriate, discuss recommendations of the local health authority, and determine whether exposed community members will need to quarantine before they can return to campus.

 The Centers for Disease Control and Prevention (CDC) currently recommends that people remain a minimum of six feet apart.
-Please respect the social distancing sinage that is posted around the University's common areas and in classrooms.
+Please respect the social distancing signage that is posted around the University's common areas and in classrooms.
 Here are some other steps to take:

 - Limit non-essential interaction across campuses, buildings, and work sites.